Teiichi Suzuki: Wartime political career

 However, Tojo selected the career bureaucrat Kazuo Aoki instead, and Suzuki resigned as Minister of State and became a member of the Upper House of the Diet of Japan in October 1943.

 Postwar

 After the surrender of Japan, Suzuki was arrested by the American occupation authorities and was charged with Class A war crimes in December 1945 for his advocation of war at the October 1941 Gozen Kaigi.
 Found guilty at the International Military Tribunal for the Far East for "planning to wage a war of aggression", he was sentenced to life imprisonment in 1948.
 He was released from Sugamo Prison in September 1955 after the end of the American occupation and was pardoned by the Japanese government in 1958.
-He was requested to serve as an advisor by several industrialists, and was asked by Kishi Nobusuke to run for the post-war Diet of Japan, but Suzuki refused all offers to return to public life.
+He was requested to serve as an advisor by several industrialists, and was asked by Nobusuke Kishi to run for the post-war Diet of Japan, but Suzuki refused all offers to return to public life.
 However, he continued to be consulted on a private basis by conservative politicians, including Eisaku Sato.